 – – –

-I would argue this is the most important step in the ecommerce funnel, because it has to convince users to buy.
-Though I don’t recommend it, the rest of the site can afford to be sloppy if you have great product pages, because these can be shared via social media, email, or get to the top of Google search results.
+I would argue that this is the most important step in the ecommerce funnel, because it has to convince users to buy.
+It’s probably where the user will spend most of their time considering the purchase.
+A good product page can also be found directly via social media, email, or by getting to the top of Google search results.

 The dreams phase is the first stage and it is where the user needs to feel excited about what is being offered.
-You should appeal to the senses and get the user to *want* to buy the product.
-Without this appeal to their desires they won’t make the effort to dig into the details of the item.
+You should appeal to their senses and get the user to *want* to buy the product.
+Without this they won’t make the effort to dig into the details of the item.

-This stage may not apply to practical or technical items (e.g. cleaning products, DIY materials) but for almost everything else it is important.
-Done well, this will elevate it above sites selling similar products.
+This stage may not apply much to practical or technical items (e.g. cleaning products, DIY materials) but for almost everything else it is important.
+Done well, this will elevate your site above others selling similar products.

-The details section follows the user’s excitement about the product on offer and helps them get into thinking about the realities of making the purchase.
-The user now starts to get rational and consider whether the item meets their needs.
+The details section follows the user’s excitement about the product on offer and helps get them into thinking about the practicalities of making the purchase.
+The user now starts to get rational and consider whether the item meets all their needs.

-For all products the most important 'detail' is whether it comes in at the right price.
+For all products the most important of these realities is whether it comes in at the right price.
 This is where most of the contemplating takes place and will determine whether this item is the right choice for the user.

 This is about allaying the users' fears and it is more important the more money a user is spending.
-This is where they need to be reassured that the product does what it claims and the website isn't lying to them.
+This is where they need to be reassured that the product does what it claims and that the website isn't exaggerating.

-The ultimate success metric is whether users are clicking that 'buy now' or 'add to basket' button.
-For expensive products you should see your page as a source of leads, so it should support the secondary action of enquiring—where the user can convert offline later.
+The ultimate success metric is whether users click that 'buy now' or 'add to basket' button.
+For expensive products you should see your page as a source of leads (where users go on to purchase later) as much as instant purchases.